xiix0/scam/README.md

-You may worry about your hair-do today, but tomorrow much peanut butter will be sold.
+You will step on the night soil of many countries.